mhaugrud/msumcspy/_sources/ClassesBasics/PointClass.rst

             """ Return a string representation of the point """ return "x={}, y={}".format(self.__x, self.__y)

-        def distFromOrigin(self):
-            """ Return the distance between self and (0,0) """

         def halfway(self, other):
             """ Create a point halfway between self and other """
             mx = (self.__x + other.__x) / 2